 Hydration is critical to your performance so make sure to keep an eye on this at all times.
 I have a bottle on my bike at all times but will often have a spare bottle with me – depending on heat conditions etc.

 Not so important for short Sprint type races but for anything longer you will be using Gels or nutritional bars/chews of some description as you race.
+Check out our review of the best triathlon gels here.
 Yes, there will be vendors there on the day in case you are stuck but we don’t recommend taking anything different than the norm on race day just in case it upsets your stomach or gives you cramps.
 The time for experimenting is when you are training only.

 As you can see there are many features you would expect in a decent triathlon equipment bag.

 We have tried to take a look at some of the best bags on the market from an inexpensive triathlon training bag right up to the triathlon elite bag and give you an overview as part of this review so you know what to look for.

 If you don’t find what you are looking for today then why not subscribe to our site for relevant updates or check back in again another day.

 We hope you like our review and thanks for stopping by.

 If you are just getting into Triathlon then why not take a look at the history of the sport and see where it came from.
 It’s a great read.
 You can check it out here.